BauplanLabs/bauplan_with_prefect/src/wap/README.md

 Make sure to have run `uv sync` in the root of the repo to install dependencies and set up your Bauplan key for the public sandbox.

+### Dataset

+The current data checks assume you are ingesting the titanic dataset, as for example available [here](https://raw.githubusercontent.com/datasciencedojo/datasets/refs/heads/master/titanic.csv).
+Make sure to load the csv in a S3 bucket with public read and list access, so that the Bauplan sandbox can access it.
+If you want to use a different dataset, please adjust the column name in the `wap_flow.py` file accordingly.

 ## Run the flow

 Start a local Prefect server and take note of the URL: